michaelnisi/troubled/data/posts/2018/podest.md

 To generalize, if you discover a use case, not or unsatisfyingly covered by existing tools and you are privileged to invest time, you should *build all the things*, picking up new technologies along the way—here Swift.
 Like podcast user interfaces, those unresolved problems, of course, tend to be inherently tough nuts to crack.
 Breaking your project down into modules makes the time investment manageable and the final composite becomes secondary.
 Open sourcing components generates intermediate products, hardens resiliency through wider usage, and might be instructive for others.
 Reading code and contributing to open source are excellent means for learning.

-Podest is mostly open source.
-Some packages and the app itself still need to be published on [GitHub](https://github.com/michaelnisi/).
-I want to make Podest 100% open source.
+#### 100% open source

+Podest is [open source](https://github.com/michaelnisi/).
+Please leave a rating or a review on the App Store to support my work.

 **There were plenty podcast players, but no podcast browser.
 Try Podest and tell me what you think.**
 [![App Store](/img/app_store.svg "App Store Badge")](https://itunes.apple.com/us/app/podest/id794983364)